 b) You submit your score (that meets or exceeds the mean) on the Verbal Reasoning component of the Graduate Records Exam (GRE) with your application.

-If you do not meet the 4-year degree requirement for acceptance into Graduate Studies, you can establish an equivalent standing by completing an extra year (30 credit hours) of university courses prior to applying.
-Alternatively, if you have a minimum of 8 years of work experience since graduation, in a field related to counselling, you can submit your score on the Verbal Reasoning component of the Graduate Records Exam (GRE) with your application in lieu of additional coursework, if your score is at or above the mean.
+If you hold a 3-year degree only (90 credit hours), and so do not meet the 120 credit-hour requirement for acceptance into Graduate Studies, you can establish an equivalent standing by successfully completing an extra 30 credit hours of university courses prior to applying.
+Although there are no specifications for the additional coursework, you are encouraged to complete courses in the social sciences such as anthropology, communication studies, psychology, public health, and sociology.
+Alternatively, if you have a minimum of 8 years of work experience since graduation, you may submit your score on the Verbal Reasoning component of the Graduate Record Examination (GRE) with your application in lieu of additional coursework.
+A university transcript for a 3-year degree (90 credit hours), plus a GRE Verbal Reasoning score of 150 or higher (the score range is 130-170), will confer eligibility for the MEd Counselling program.

 Pay particular attention to the following three caveats: